sonic-net/DASH/README.md

 ## Where to Start?

-Please begin with 1) the SDN Packet Transforms document, this facilitates understanding of the program goal and the 7 networking scenarios that Azure has defined.
-Next 2) peruse the dash-high-level-design for an overview of the architecture, and 3) Program Scale Testing Requirements - Draft for an example of a test to stress DPU/NIC hardware.
+Please begin with
+1. The [SDN Packet Transforms](Documentation/sdn-features-packet-transforms.md) document, this facilitates understanding of the program goal and the 7 networking scenarios that Azure has defined.
+Next...
+2. Peruse the [dash-high-level-design](Documentation/dash-high-level-design.md) for an overview of the architecture, and
+3. [Program Scale Testing Requirements - Draft](Documentation/program-scale-testing-requirements-draft.md) for an example of a test to stress DPU/NIC hardware.

 The API and Object Model for VNET<->VNET is in draft; the remaining services will be posted over as we move forward.